jacobschweitzer/wp-admin-columns-organizer/README.txt

-=== Plugin Name ===
+=== WP Admin Columns Organizer ===
 Contributors: primetimejas
 Donate link: https://ijas.me/
-Tags: comments, spam
+Tags: admin, columns, users
 Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 4.3
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Helps to organize columns in the WordPress admin area, you can add columns from meta values and set the default sort column.
+Right now it just works with the default WordPress Users page in the admin area.

 == Description ==